LennyBo/TWCManager/README.md

 ```

 Here, change wiringMaxMapsAllTWCs and wiringMaxAmpsPerTWC to suit your installation.
+Make sure you go thourgh all the settings in the TWC/TWCManager.py file and understand what you are doing.

 Next step is to start the script on boot in case of power outages.
 I assume that you cloned inside /home/pi
-If that is not the case, make sure to change the commands
+If that is not the case, make sure to change the commands accordingly.

 Open /etc/rc.local and add this command before the exit 0

 ```
-~/TWCManager/TWC/launch.sh
+cd /home/pi/TWCManager/TWC
+su pi -c "screen -m -d -L -Logfile TWCManager.log -S TWCManager python3 /home/pi/TWCManager/TWC/TWCManager.py" cd -
 ```

+These commands will make sure the script is running on boot, on a detached screen, logging to TWC/TWCManager.log and with the user pi.

 Now we also have to make that script execuable and reboot to test

 ```